niveaaa/DLFPS-Hackathon-Shriteq-2024/Readme.md

-# DLFPS Hackathon - Shriteq 2024
+# SachAI

-Welcome to the **DLFPS Hackathon Project** for **Shriteq 2024**!
+Welcome to the **DLFPS Hackathon Project - SachAI** for **Shriteq 2024**!
 This repository contains our solution to combat **misinformation and fake news** using advanced tools and datasets.
 The project aligns with the challenge of detecting and mitigating misinformation across various media forms.

 ## Table of Contents
 - [Introduction](#introduction)